 The humanitarian motive brings better public relations and better employee relations.
-The value of these relationships may likewise be exMotives Behind Safety Work

-Captain A. H. Stephens California Shipping Co. pressed in economic terms although its precise evaluation is difficult.
+The value of these relationships may likewise be expressed in economic terms although its precise evaluation is difficult.
 It is well recognized that these relationships, if poor, can place innumerable difficulties in the path of any business.